se-edu/se-book/designPatterns/more/usingDesignPatterns/text.md

 <div id="body">

-**Design pattern provides a high-level vocabulary to talk about design.**
+**Design patterns provide a high-level vocabulary to talk about design.**

 <box>